-In this study, four different types of eBC sensors were used as a sensor network to firstly to study variation of eBC in urban environment and secondly to study applicability of eBC sensors to monitor ambient BC concentrations in real conditions.
-The results were compared to reference level instrument (MAAP) results to validate the results.
+In this study, four different types of eBC sensors were used as a sensor network firstly to study variation of eBC in urban environment and secondly to study applicability of eBC sensors to monitor ambient BC concentrations in real conditions.
+The results were compared to reference level instrument results to validate the results.

-During the intercomparison periods, the correlations between different eBC sensors and the reference instrument were good $(R \approx 0.8, 5\text{-min averages})$ but the slopes of the regression lines varied from 0.8 to 1.1 indicating a need for sensor-specific calibration.
+During the intercomparison periods, the correlations between different eBC sensors and the reference instrument were good ($R \approx 0.8$, 5-min averages) but the slopes of the regression lines varied from 0.8 to 1.1 indicating a need for sensor-specific calibration.
 The eBC sensors observed the temporal variation well and the eBC levels varied according to anthropogenic activities in the local and regional area (e.g., in the nearby busy road), and meteorological conditions.
 For the spatial variation we observed only small variation.
 Surprisingly, the local construction site, which was assumed to cause an increase in eBC data, did not stand out in the results.
 Due to the lack of local emission sources in the studied area, the variation in eBC in an urban background location was observed to be minimal.
 Based on our results, the reference scale SMEAR III station, which is classified as an urban background site, represents the pollution levels in the campus area well.
-Taking the

-515 sensor network closer to local anthropogenic sources (e.g., right next to a busy road), the gradients of eBC concentration are expected to be more remarkable.
+Taking the sensor network closer to local anthropogenic sources (e.g., right next to a busy road), the gradients of eBC concentration are expected to be more remarkable.

-Due to their small size enabling easy installation to existing structures (like sheds or roofs) and affordability the sensors were observed to be well suited to building a sensor network at densely populatedin an urban area.
-The BC measurements have been conducted since 1970s and thus the used measurement techniques are relatively mature and well known, which helps in the data interpretation significantly.
-However, still in the field studyconditions, several issues were observed.
-The performance of the dualspot correction should be evaluated before field campaigns for small scale sensors that have the capability for this correction.
+Due to their small size enabling easy installation to existing structures (like sheds or roofs) and affordability the sensors were observed to be well suited to building a sensor network in an urban area.
+However, still in field conditions, several issues were observed.
+The performance of the dualspot correction should be evaluated before field campaigns for small scale

+- 480 sensors that have the capability for this correction.
 Due to the small size and much lower flow rates the sensors show significant instability in the determination of the correction parameter k with the available methods.
-In this study during the intercomparison measurements with the dualspot corrections were unstable in temperature and RH-controlled environment.
-During 525 deployment measurements changes in temperature caused additional errors in the measurements of the individual spots which were amplified by the dualspot correction.
-This effect is especially important with sensors like the MA200 and MA350, which by default give the measurement result as the dualspot corrected data.
+In this study during the intercomparison measurements with the dualspot corrections were unstable in temperature controlled environment.
+During deployment measurements changes in temperature caused additional errors in the measurements of the individual spots which were amplified by the dualspot correction.
+This effect is especially important with sensors like the MA200 and MA350, - 485 which by default give the measurement result as the dualspot corrected data.

 Temperature changes significantly affected the measurements and provided a challenge in the deployment of the sensor network.
 Development of robust enclosures or deployment in locations that have stable or controlled temperature is needed.
 Alternatively, the environmental compensation used by the Observair sensors was seen to reduce the effect of temperature changes.
-Unfortunately, the Observair sensors are not being produced as of the end of 2023.
-Therefore, a suggestion is made that the environmental compensation utilized by the Observair and outlined in Caubel et al. (2018) could be applied as a measurement method to the data via post-processing or implemented to other sensors by manufacturers as a solution to the temperature artifacts.
-Please note that in the publication Caubel et al. (2018) the name Aerosol Black Carbon Detector 535 (ABCD) is used, which is the academic prototype of the Observair sensor.
+Therefore, a suggestion is made that the environmental compensation utilized by the Observair and outlined in wavelengths, filter capacity and other maintenance needs, and price).
+In our conditions sensors performed near equally if

+490 Caubel et al. (2018) could be applied as a measurement method to the data via post-processing or implemented to other sensors by manufacturers as a solution to the temperature artifacts.